Spokane Shock: Return of Spokane Shock: 2019–2022

 In 2019, Naini sold the Shock trademark and remaining assets to former Seattle Seahawks' player Sam Adams with the intention of relaunching the Shock in the IFL for the 2020 season.
 The IFL announced the return of the Shock on November 1, 2019.
 Adams brought in the head coach of the Carolina Cobras as the new head coach of the Shock.
 However, before the Shock could play a game, the 2020 season was postponed and eventually cancelled due to the COVID-19 pandemic shutting down most venues due to social distancing measures.
 Adams stated the Shock would still play games in 2020 against any other team regardless of schedule once the government allowed venues to re-open, which did not come to fruition.

 The Shock played their first game since relaunching on May 15, 2021, in a 36–33 loss to the Frisco Fighters to start their 2021 season.
 Spokane advanced to the 2021 IFL playoffs, but were eliminated on August 28 in a quarterfinal game against Frisco.

-In February 15, 2022, it was reported that Adams and the Shock had not signed lease with the arena for the 2022 season set to start in March.
+On February 15, 2022, it was reported that Adams and the Shock had not signed lease with the arena for the 2022 season set to start in March.
 Adams was required to pay the arena by December 31, 2021, but the wired payment did not clear the bank.
 He signed the lease later that day, but the arena had yet to be issued the $128,000 security bond and Adams had until February 23 or the lease would be terminated.
 It was extended to February 24, but Adams still did not make the payment in time and the Shock lost their lease for the 2022 season.
 The Shock were subsequently removed from the IFL later that evening.
-Adams stated he was applying to join the National Arena League (NAL), which is mostly based on the east coast, but the NAL quickly dismissed the idea.
+On February 24, 2022, Adams was ordered to pay two former employees of his Shock franchise $9,342.18 in unpaid wages as well as former assistant general manager (and former AFL Shock player) Patrick Afif in two separate Washington State Department of Labor and Industries legal cases against him.
+The next day, Adams stated he was applying to join the National Arena League (NAL), which is mostly based on the east coast, but the NAL quickly dismissed the idea.

+On July 22, 2022, all assets of the Shock and Empire past were auctioned off in a liquidation sale where fans took home merchandise, trophies (including af2 and IFL trophies) and other assets left behind by Adams leaving town without warning.
+Adams has also stated that he has no plans to sell the Shock name and identity despite various lawsuits against him that are still in litigation.